 Ride/Walk: Leave your car at home whenever you can.
 Parking your car two days a week can reduce your greenhouse gas by 1,600 pounds per year.[ii]
-If you like to exercise, run or bike on your errands or use public transportation.
+If you like to exercise, run or bike to your errands or use public transportation.

 Recycle: Recycling helps the environment by using fewer resources to produce products from recycled materials.